Syringe packaging

 A Schubert camera inspects the carton contents once again for completeness.
 Cartons that do not meet the specifications are rejected in the next step.

-7. Load: Package insert
+7. Load: Package inserts

 A TLM-F3 robot picks up the package inserts from an eight-lane magazine and presents them to the TLM-F2 robot.
 The TLM-F2 robot places the inserts onto the syringes in the carton.
 At the same time, the side flaps of the cartons are folded in and glued.

-8. Close: Lid
+8. Close: Lids

 The separate flat lids are stored in a magazine.
 A TLM-F3 robot hands the flat blanks to a TLM-F2 robot.
 The TLM-F2 robot passes the blank over the glue nozzles and forms it directly around the erected carton, thereby closing the carton.

-9. Label / Laser: Carton
+9. Label / Laser: Cartons

 In the final step, a Data Matrix code is printed on the carton and a label is applied.

-10. Discharge: Carton
+10. Discharge: Cartons

 The closed carton leaves the machine via a discharge conveyor.